Lee Cagle's Blue Smoke Risin' on the Mountain -- Dulcimer News and Information, Memphis, Tennessee

 Christmas Tunes – This class can be structured to meet the needs of beginner through intermediate players as needed.
 Depending on the length of the workshop and the level of players, approximately four songs can be presented.

-Fiddle Tunes – This workshop re-enforces strumming and rhythm techniques while increasing your repertoire.
+Fiddle Tunes – Intermediate -- This workshop re-enforces strumming and rhythm techniques while increasing your repertoire.
 All arrangements are for the tuning DGD to provide the player with a selection of songs in the key of G. The tunes selected are commonly played by fiddlers in the key of G. Tunes include: Fly Around My Pretty Little Miss, Barlow Knife, The Girl I Left Behind Me, Dandy Lusk.
-Intermediate level.

-Minor Songs – Many people love the haunting sound of songs played in minor keys.
+Minor Songs – Intermediate -- Many people love the haunting sound of songs played in minor keys.
 These traditionally minor tuning songs include: Shady Grove, Nonesuch, Tumbalalika, and Star of the County Down.
-Intermediate.

-Tips for Playing by Ear – Tablature can be a wonderful teacher and guideline, but just how many books can we carry around with us?
+Tips for Playing by Ear – Novice to Intermediate -- Tablature can be a wonderful teacher and guideline, but just how many books can we carry around with us?
 This class will help students begin to break away from dependency on tab.
-Novice to Intermediate.

 Bowed Psaltery